agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 viz.print(twoHeads);
 ~~~~

 The same inference machinery can compute the optimal action in Tom's decision problem.
 We sample random actions with `uniformDraw` and condition on the consequence of the action being preferred.
-Instead of constraining a random variable with an observation, we constrain it by the desirability of an outcome.
-(This resembles logical planning by backwards-chaining -- link?).
+Intuitively, we imagine observing the consequence we prefer (e.g. pizza) and then *infer* from this the action that caused this consequence.

+This idea is known as "planning as inference" refp:botvinick2012planning.
+It also resembles the idea of "backwards chaining" in logical inference and planning.
+The `inferAgent` solves the same problem as `maxAgent` but uses planning-as-inference:

 ~~~~
 var actions = ['italian', 'french'];

 var transition = function(state, action){
-    return action=='italian' ? 'pizza' : 'no pizza';
+    return action=='italian' ? 'pizza' : 'steak frites';
 };

 var inferAgent = function(state){